From Letters to Words and Back: Invertible Coding of Stationary Measures: Introduction

-Answering such a question may help for applications in information theory \cite[Example 6]{GrayKieffer80}, in language modeling \cite[Chapters 10 and 11]{Debowski21}, and for generalization of the ergodic theorem to some subsequences, cf.\ \cite{ChenMoy59}.
-The problem of variable-length coding of stationary measures drew attention of a few researchers \cite{CariolaroPierobon77, GrayKieffer80, TimoBlackmoreHanlen2007}, see also \cite{Cox62, Elga00} for related problems in other domains.
-Certain specific methods were also developed in \cite{Debowski10, Debowski21} by us.
-The motivating need was to encode Santa Fe processes, some simplistic non-ergodic statistical models of language over a countably infinite alphabet \cite{Debowski11b, Debowski21b, Debowski23}.
-We wanted to encode Santa Fe processes into the ternary alphabet while preserving certain information measures and ergodic properties \cite{Debowski11b, Debowski21b}.
+In the problem of variable-length coding of stationary measures, some moderately general methods were developed by us in \cite{Debowski10, Debowski21}.
+The motivating need was to encode Santa Fe processes.
+The Santa Fe processes are some simplistic non-ergodic statistical models of language over a~countably infinite alphabet \cite{Debowski11b, Debowski21b, Debowski23} that combine Zipf's law \cite{Zipf35} with non-ergodicity.
+They provide a baseline theoretical model of the neural scaling law in deep learning \cite{KaplanOther20, Hutter21}, also known as Hilberg's law \cite{Hilberg90, CrutchfieldFeldman03}.
+We wanted to encode Santa Fe processes into the ternary alphabet while preserving their stationarity and ergodic decomposition.
+We also pursued simple expressions for this transformation since we wanted to explicitly connect the entropy rates and the power-law rates of mutual information, called Hilberg exponents \cite{Debowski15d}, of the related stationary measures, in particular.

-Despite apparently broad methods developed in paper \cite{Debowski10}, later resumed and generalized in \cite[Chapters 10]{Debowski21}, the fundamental problem of specifying a simple bijection between stationary measures over alphabets $\mathbb{X}$ and $\mathbb{Y}$ remained unstated and unsolved.
-We did not expect that there can be a simple solution within the reach of our hands.
-It was only coming across an article by Chen Moy \cite{ChenMoy59}, who demonstrated stationarity of successive recurrence times for a stationary ergodic measure, that made us realize a clear construction after a period of thinking in the background.
+Despite apparently broad methods developed in paper \cite{Debowski10}, later resumed and generalized in \cite[Chapters 10]{Debowski21}, the basic problem of specifying a~simple bijection between stationary measures over alphabets $\mathbb{X}$ and $\mathbb{Y}$ remained unstated and unsolved.
+We did not expect that there can be a~simple solution within the reach of our hands.
+It was only coming across an article by Chen Moy \cite{ChenMoy59}, who demonstrated stationarity of successive recurrence times for a~stationary ergodic measure, that made us realize a~clear simple construction after a~period of thinking in the background.